renan2scarvalho/renan2scarvalho.github.io/_posts/2020-09-12-imbalanced-data.md

 X_cnn, y_cnn = cnn.fit_resample(X_num, y)
 ```

 CNN decreased the number os samples from 989 to 385, with 137 survivals and 248 deaths.
-Ahead we see again the new "Age" distribution:
+Ahead we see again the new "Age" distribution, with minimum value increase (0 to 5), maximum decreasing (87 to 71), median decreasing (44 to 36), and mean decreasing (44.5 to 37.2):

 ![cnn](https://user-images.githubusercontent.com/63553829/93007097-068cfc80-f53b-11ea-8822-69b094b78625.png){: .mx-auto.d-block :}